 Enjoy the peace and quiet of the woods in Western Maine in all seasons.

 There are two downstairs bedrooms one with a king sized bed and one with a full sized bed.
 The three upstairs rooms have twin beds.

-The camp has a front and back yard as well as woods behind the camp.
+Around Camp: The camp has a front and back yard as well as woods behind the camp.
 You can drive directly to it in all seasons on a paved road.
 The small neighborhood is very friendly and people often walk their dogs and run along the road.

 Quimby Pond is a no-motor’s fly-fishing only pond.
 It is beautiful to boat around, with easy access to push your boat in for excellent fly-fishing or to enjoy a day on the water paddling around.

 Direct access to snowmobile trails, so in the winter you can roll out of bed and hop on your snowmobile parked next to the camp and immediately get on the snowmobile trails.

 Easy Access to Saddleback Mt.
 Grab your skis and head to Saddleback Mountain, a short twenty-minute drive up to the lifts for fresh tracks.